 Rabbits are easy to litter train, quiet and full of personality making them great house pets!
 They do require some extra care and precautions so it’s important to do your research before deciding if one is right for your home.

 Some of our doctors have a special interest in providing medical care for rabbits.
 Our services include general health examinations, limited emergency care and spay and neuter surgery.
-At this time, we do not carry any rabbit specific vaccinations.
-Common rabbit emergencies include pain, wounds or decreased appetite.
+At this time, we do not carry any rabbit specific vaccinations. =Common rabbit emergencies include pain, wounds or decreased appetite.
 Depending on your rabbit’s medical needs we may recommend you seek out further care from veterinarians that are specialized in exotic medicine.
+If your rabbit needs to be seen, we ask that you call first to ensure that we have a veterinarian experienced in rabbit care available to see your pet.

 If your rabbit is suffering any of our veterinarians can provide humane euthanasia services.